Refresh Triggered Computation: Improving the Energy Efficiency of Convolutional Neural Network Accelerators: Background

 DRAM commands are the interface between the memory controller and DRAM.
 There are four main DRAM commands involved in a DRAM access.
 First, to service a \emph{demand request} (i.e., a load or store request) the memory controller issues an \emph{Activate (ACT)} command to select a row from a bank, and copy its data to the row-buffer.
 After completion of that operation, the memory controller can issue multiple \emph{READ} and \emph{WRITE} commands to access the data in the row-buffer at a granularity equal to the data bus width of the DRAM chip.
 In order to access data from another row in the same bank, the memory controller first closes the currently active row by issuing a \emph{Precharge (PRE)} command.
-In addition to these four commands used to access DRAM, the memory controller also periodically issues a \emph{Refresh (REF)} command to DRAM to ensure data integrity.
-An ACT-PRE command pair, which the memory controller issues to service a demand request, also fundamentally performs the same operation as refresh.
-Both first transfer the charge stored in the capacitor to the sense amplifier, which later fully restores the capacitor back to its original level (i.e., fully-charged or empty).
-As a result, both refresh and demand requests have the ability to replenish the charge stored in the DRAM cells.